inodentry/bevy-cheatsheet/README.md

 Please help improve it and keep it up to date by contributing on [GitHub](https://github.com/jamadazi/bevy-cheatsheet).

+If you like this, you should also have a look at the [Bevy Cookbook](https://github.com/jamadazi/bevy-cookbook).

 ## Contribution guidelines

 Contributions, especially to correct mistakes or to better follow these guidelines, are always welcome.